Who should I tell if I’m getting divorced or have divorced?

 Be sure to get in touch with them as soon as possible.
 Please note, this list is not complete and you may have alternative suppliers/providers that you would need to reach out to.

-If you have a joint account you may need to talk to your bank or building society.
-Similarly, if you share any other accounts with your ex you should contact the financial institution where you hold the account.
 Think about any credit cards, outstanding hire purchases, loans or direct debits and standing order payments you might have.

 Sorting out your mortgage arrangements is an important step.
 You may want to stop contributing to any joint assets.

 For many people, their largest asset (and expense) is their home.
 If you decide to leave the family home, it may make sense to review your mortgage arrangements.